Tutorial

 curl -i http://127.0.0.1:8081/todos -X PUT -d "id=1&todo=think"

-You will get a response of 204 No Content indicating that there is no body.
+A 204 No Content response is returned, indicating there is no body.

 HTTP/1.1 204 No Content